nolauren/gephi_v2/tutorial.md

 ### Import data

 Open up Gephi and go to the Data Laboratory.
-Select File > Import Spreadsheet, and choose `edge.csv` on your computer.
+File > Import Spreadsheet, and choose `edge.csv` on your computer.
 Make sure you selection Edges Table as the table type.
 Do you see any problems with doing this?